 To apply online, click here.

 Please ensure you fill in the form with as much detail as possible, and upload an up-to-date copy of your CV.
-We will communicate with you by email, so use an email address you will have regular acccess to.
+We will communicate with you by email, so use an email address you will have regular access to.
 And remember, you don’t have to complete your application in one go.
-You can keeping come back by using the web link http://apprentices.jtltraining.com/home.aspx.
+You can keeping come back by using the web link www.apprentices.jtltraining.com.

 Once you’ve registered as an applicant with us, it’s time for you to take our online Entry Assessment.

 A further four sections also need to be completed: